-When I initially left for my year long career break in 2006 I was doing long term travel which meant I was less concerned about trip delays or cancellations (my schedule was really flexible), and mainly I was concerned about medical coverage as I traveled to 23 countries.
-I ended up getting a year long international medical insurance plan that covered me.
+When I initially left for my year-long career break in 2006 I was doing long term travel which meant I was less concerned about trip delays or cancellations (my schedule was really flexible), and mainly I was concerned about medical coverage as I traveled to 23 countries.
+I ended up getting a year-long international medical insurance plan that covered me.

 Then I became an expat and lived in Vietnam for a year where I purchased expat insurance specific to Vietnam medical coverage.
 I would supplement that with a little travel insurance policy if I was traveling outside of Vietnam for a break.

-For the next 5 years I continued to travel on a different expat international insurance that covered me all around the world for medical coverage, including the US.
+For the next 5 years, I continued to travel on a different expat international insurance that covered me all around the world for medical coverage, including the US.
 Once again – my schedule was flexible so I didn’t worry about the trip cancelation or typical travel coverage.
-It worked great Obama Care came along and my current plan didn’t qualify under the new rules since it took into account pre-existing conditions.
+It worked great until Obama Care came along and my current plan didn’t qualify under the new rules since it took into account pre-existing conditions.
 Sadly, I needed to make a change again.

 My travels had by then evolved into me coming in and out of the US more and doing shorter trips oriented around my blogging or freelance work.
 So it was time to get US insurance again for medical coverage – but there was a problem…I didn’t really have a home in the US.
 I used my parent’s address as my home for taxes and insurance and that worked ok for a couple of years.

-However, the typical medical insurance (at least for a self employed person buying through the government marketplace) doesn’t cover you outside of your state or country, so I started purchasing travel insurance for every international trip.
+However, the typical medical insurance (at least for a self-employed person buying through the government marketplace) doesn’t cover you outside of your state or country, so I started purchasing travel insurance for every international trip.

-And that puts me at present day.
+And that puts me at the present day.
 Trying to remember to purchase insurance every time I travel, and having to go through all of the ways that things can go wrong again, and again, and again.
 Ugh.